Gianluigi Donnarumma: 2016–2019: Senior debut

-2021–present: Euro 2020 triumph
+2021–present: Euro 2020 triumph and Euro 2024

 In June 2021, Donnarumma was included in Italy's squad for UEFA Euro 2020.
 In his first game at the competition, on 11 June against Turkey, he kept a clean sheet in a 3–0 win for Italy.
+He kept clean sheets in Italy's next two group wins against Switzerland and Wales, coming off for Salvatore Sirigu late on in the final group match.
+During the round of 16 match against Austria, he helped Italy's defence break Dino Zoff's record for the longest unbeaten streak in international matches, which he had set between 1972 and 1974; the unbeaten streak finally came to an end during the same match, after 1,168 minutes, following Saša Kalajdžić's goal in the 114th minute, as Italy won the match 2–1 in extra-time.
+Donnarumma played for 987 minutes of the current record, sharing it with Salvatore Sirigu, Alessio Cragno, and Alex Meret, who each played for 91, 63, and 27 minutes respectively.
 In the semi-final against Spain on 6 July, following a 1–1 draw after extra-time, he saved Álvaro Morata's spot-kick to help Italy to a 4–2 penalty shoot-out victory, which allowed Italy to advance to the final of the tournament.
-On 11 July in the final against England at Wembley Stadium, following a 1–1 draw after extra-time, Donnarumma saved two spot kicks during the penalty shootout, including the decisive final kick, to win the tournament for Italy for the first time since 1968.
-For his performances throughout the competition, including keeping three clean sheets, making nine saves, and conceding only four goals in seven appearances, he was named player of the tournament by UEFA, the first time a goalkeeper had won the award.
+On 11 July, in the final against England at Wembley Stadium, following a 1–1 draw after extra-time, Donnarumma saved two spot kicks during the penalty shootout, including the decisive final kick, to win the tournament for Italy for the first time since 1968.
+For his performances throughout the competition, including keeping three clean sheets, making nine saves, and conceding only four goals in seven appearances, he was named Player of the Tournament by UEFA, the first time a goalkeeper had won the award.

+On 10 October 2021, he captained his national team for the first time in a 2–1 win against Belgium during the Nations League Finals third place play-off, which made him the youngest Azzurri captain since Gianni Rivera in 1965.

+Donnarumma was named captain of the Italy squad for UEFA Euro 2024 in May 2024.
+In Italy's final group match on 24 June, a 1–1 draw against Croatia, he saved a penalty from goalscorer Luka Modrić; the result saw Italy advance to the knock-out stages in second place in their group, behind Spain.
+Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.